krother/Biopython_Tutorial/sicklecell.md

 ### 1.1 Search identifiers on NCBI

 Write Python code that searches for the cDNA sequence of the sickle cell globin protein from NCBI.
 Use the `Entrez.esearch` function.
-As keywords, use ‘sickle cell AND human NOT chromosome’.
+As keywords, use:

+    sickle AND homo sapiens AND globin NOT chromosome

 Print the resulting database identifiers (not the full sequences).

-Use the NCBI examples from the back of this tutorial.
+Use the NCBI examples from the previous chapter.

 ### 1.2 Retrieve sequences using identifiers

 Use the identifiers from task 1.1, retrieve the full sequence with the `Entrez.efetch` function from the NCBI server.

-The parameter `rettype` should be ‘fasta’.
+The parameter `rettype` should be `'fasta'`, `retmode`should be `'xml'`.

 Print the identifier and defline for each entry using a for loop.

+You can see the available fields for a single record with:

+    print(r.keys())

 ### 1.3 Retrieve a single GenBank entry

 In the output of task 1.2, locate the cDNA of the sickle cell globin *manually*.
 Copy the identifier.
 Use the identifier to download the full GenBank entry only for that sequence with `efetch`.
 Print the entry.

-The parameter `rettype` should be ‘gb’.
+The parameter `rettype` should be ‘gb’, `retmode`should be `'text'`.

 ### 1.4 Write an output file